-3261 C. The value of the hours must be determined based on the regular hourly rate of 3262 the employee in effect at the time the approved conversion request is received by the 3263 county's payroll office;
+C. The value of the hours must be determined based on the regular hourly rate of the employee in effect at the time the approved conversion request is received by the county's payroll office;

 D. If employees elect to convert either accrued vacation or accumulated compensatory time hours, or both, to cash as set forth in this section, the executive shall identify one or more support accounts or programs to which the cash may be paid for the benefit of the children.
-Unless the executive determines that another support account or program is more suitable given the circumstances of the children, the executive shall first
+Unless the executive determines that another support account or program is more suitable given the circumstances of the children, the executive shall first insure the establishment of a Washington state college tuition prepaid program-guaranteed education tuition (GET) account with the state of Washington treasury to benefit the children of the deceased employee.
+In addition to or in lieu of the GET program, the executive may direct that some or all of the cash collected under this section be paid to other support accounts or programs that the executive has determined:

-3269 insure the establishment of a Washington state college tuition prepaid program- 3270 guaranteed education tuition (GET) account with the state of Washington treasury to 3271 benefit the children of the deceased employee.
-In addition to or in lieu of the GET 3272 program, the executive may direct that some or all of the cash collected under this section 3273 be paid to other support accounts or programs that the executive has determined: 3274 1.
-Are established in the names of the children or their legal guardian for the 3275 benefit of the children; 3276 2.
-Are held by a governmental agency, nonprofit organization, bank, trust or 3277 lawful entity other than an individual; 3278 3.
-Contain adequate safeguards against theft, diversion, loss or wasting of the 3279 funds paid under this section; and 3280 4.
-Restrict the permissible use of funds paid under this section to paying for 3281 minimal, if any, administrative expenses and providing for the children's reasonable food, 3282 shelter and educational expenses; 3283 E. The cash resulting from converted accrued vacation or compensatory time 3284 hours, or both, net of all mandatory deductions, including, but not limited to, deductions 3285 for retirement plans and federal income tax and the Federal Insurance Contributions Act, 3286 must be transmitted to the Washington state college tuition prepaid program-guaranteed 3287 education tuition (GET) account established by the executive, or such other accounts or 3288 programs as may be determined by the executive, under subsection D. of this section; and 3289 F. Employees governed by a collective bargaining agreement may convert to 3290 cash either accrued vacation or accumulated compensatory time hours, or both, only if 3291 the existing agreement allows for or the collective bargaining agreement is amended to 9292 and entering all content and the for or and content to carbanance all content is another to
+1. Are established in the names of the children or their legal guardian for the benefit of the children;

+2. Are held by a governmental agency, nonprofit organization, bank, trust or lawful entity other than an individual;

+3. Contain adequate safeguards against theft, diversion, loss or wasting of the funds paid under this section; and administrative expenses and providing for the children's reasonable food, shelter and educational expenses;

+4. Restrict the permissible use of funds paid under this section to paying for minimal, if any,

+E. The cash resulting from converted accrued vacation or compensatory time hours, or both, net of all mandatory deductions, including, but not limited to, deductions for retirement plans and federal income tax and the Federal Insurance Contributions Act, must be transmitted to the Washington state college tuition prepaid program-guaranteed education tuition (GET) account established by the executive, or such other accounts or programs as may be determined by the executive, under subsection D_i of this section; and

+F. Employees governed by a collective bargaining agreement may convert to cash either accrued vacation or accumulated compensatory time hours, or both, only if the existing agreement allows for or the collective bargaining agreement is amended to allow for conversions as authorized in this section.